david-stewart/jet_and_thermal/readme.md

     - Predict_reco_hydro_rhoAonly.ipynb

-  For each input file, an output `.json` file containing a few summary statistics are generated (in addition to a few plots).
+  For each input file, an output `.json` file containing a few summary statistics are generated in addition to a few plots.

   Collect and plot a summary the results by running
-  - plot_allscores_paper.ipynb (this uses the python file `../JetMatchesSet.py`.
+  - plot_allscores_paper.ipynb.
+This notebook uses the python file `../JetMatchesSet.py`.

 ### Analysize the Fragmentation Function:

-  - To make the paper figure from the fragementation of the input jets (note that this uses the output files from the C++ program `IP_match_trees`, as it reads the pT of all the constituents of each jet.
+  - Make the paper figure from the fragementation of the input jets with `./FragFunc/FIG_fragfn.ipynb`.

-    Use file: `./FragFunc/FIG_fragfn.ipynb`
+    This notebook uses the output files from the C++ program `IP_match_trees`, as it reads the pT of all the constituents of each jet.

 ### Make a `pp` and a quenched spectra: